vrushalird/LMS-Library-Management-System/README.md

   - `LendBook()`
 - This simplifies the interaction with complex operations.

-### 3. Inheritance - Not Yet Covered
+### 3. Inheritance
+- A `PremiumMember` class inherits from the `Member` class to have additional features like extended borrowing limits.
-- The structure can be extended to include inheritance.
+- Further extensions can be added using inheritance.
 For example:
     - A `DigitalBook` class can inherit from the `Book` class to add properties like `fileSize` or `format`.
-  - A `PremiumMember` class can inherit from the `Member` class to add features like extended borrowing limits.

-### 4. Polymorphism - Not Yet Covered
+### 4. Polymorphism
-- Polymorphism is demonstrated through method overriding or overloading.
+- Polymorphism is demonstrated through method overriding
+  - A method `BorrowBook()` is overridden in derived class `Premium Member` to borrow a book upto higher limits than a normal `Member` class.
+- It can be demonstrated though method overloading as well.
 For example:
   - A method like `DisplayDetails()` can be overridden in derived classes to display specific details for books or members.

 ### 5. Classes and Objects